kamilszymanski/git-config/README.md

-Minimal git config with few additional aliases for hosts that do not have [tig](http://jonas.nitro.dk/tig/) installed
+Minimal git config.

+Additionally it configures [tig](http://jonas.nitro.dk/tig/) and sets few aliases that may come in handy when [tig](http://jonas.nitro.dk/tig/) is not installed.

 #### Setup